scottpopplewell/cookbook/documentation/new_recipes.md

 # Adding a New Recipe

-The recipes are adding and stored in a Contentful organization.
+The recipes are added and stored in a Contentful organization.
 Contentful is a Content Management System (CMS) that supports all different kinds of content from ecommerce sites to personal blogs.
 We're using it to store all of our recipes + comments.
 Ask your cookbook admin to [add you to the Contentful organization](./adding_new_users.md).

-## Easy Mode — Just Pictures!
+## Easy Mode — Just Pictures!*

 A lot of the recipes we enjoy are already written down somewhere maybe on a recipe card or in a physical cookbook.
 If you'd like to quickly add a recipe to your cookbook, you just need: